yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 This statistic shows the percentage of students as a row percentage.
 For example, if a categorical variable is selected and the jurisdictions are listed in the table stub, the percentage data for the response categories will sum to 100 percent in each jurisdiction.
 By default, the percentage distributions do not include missing data, although there is an option to include them.

 #### Standard deviations
-The standard deviation is a measure of how widely or narrowly dispersed scores are for a particular dataset.
+The standard deviation is a dependent variable of how widely or narrowly dispersed scores are for a particular dataset.
 Under general normality assumptions, 95 percent of the scores are within two standard deviations of the mean.
 For example, if the average score of a dataset is 500 and the standard deviation is 100, it means that 95 percent of the scores in this dataset fall between 300 and 700.
 The standard deviation is the square root of the variance.

 #### Percentiles
 This statistic shows the threshold score (or cut point) for the following: